aydabd/k6-performance-tests/README.md

 Here is a list of improvements and features we plan to implement in the future.
 We welcome feedback and contributions that can help us realize these:

 - [x] Implement CI/CD to run tests in Kubernetes clusters.
+- [x] Add support for running tests in a local Kubernetes cluster using Rancher Desktop.
+- [ ] Add support for other clients.

 If you are interested in working on any of these points, or if you have other ideas, do not hesitate to open an issue or contact us directly.